kyma-project/kyma/docs/helm-broker/02-01-helm-broker.md

 After you register your addons in the Service Catalog, you can provision and bind Service Classes that your addons provide.

-1. Select a given bundle Service Class from the Service Catalog.
+1. Select a given addon Service Class from the Service Catalog.
 2. Provision this Service Class by creating its ServiceInstance in a given Namespace.
 3. Bind your ServiceInstance to a service or lambda.
 4. The service or lambda calls a given addon.